 How to: Create a moving clouds effect on iPad

-This is a shot from Wynn and Encore Resort in Las Vegas that I took with an iPhone 5 and ProHDR app [iTunes App Store Link]
+This is a shot from Wynn and Encore Resort in Las Vegas that I took with an iPhone 5 and ProHDR App, which has been superseeded by the new Version ProHDR X [iTunes App Store Link]

 Once I decided to use my iPhone as my main camera and editing device, I tried to find ways how to do retouching work that I previously did on my Macbook with an iPhone or iPad and this photo is a good example.
 Originally I used the excellent Pixelmator on OSX to retouch skies: Mask out the boring sky, add a new layer with some clouds and apply a motion blur filter.

 Though Pixelmator was been released for the iPad, it does not yet have a motion blur filter (or I simply didn't find it).

-So I used Photoshop Touch [iTunes App Store Link] on the iPad to create that effect; it's the only app I found so far that supports layers, has easy to use selection and mask refinement tools and a motion blur filter.
+So I used Photoshop Touch (discontinued) on the iPad to create that effect; it's the only app I found so far that supports layers, has easy to use selection and mask refinement tools and a motion blur filter.

 With Photoshop Touch, I could retouch the photo in the same way that I previously used on my Mac; here's how.